 Multitasking – or the lack of it.
 The aggressive hibernation of apps is comically atrocious.
 Every day, I browse something in Chrome and need to hop to my password manager or calendar to check on something.
 Perhaps the dates for my upcoming travels, to fill in someplace else.

 I swipe up, select the other app from the list of all ‘running’ apps, and then hop back to my browser.
 Only to have the browser resume from hibernation – the tab is often reloaded, and I get to see the app icon as if I just launched it for the first time.

 I now realize why OnePlus devices have massive amounts of RAM – this is one of the core reasons.
 I never had an app reload that I had run before – even after weeks of not using the app.
 It simply popped up in a millisecond when I needed it.
 With the iPhone, this has been the biggest and most frustrating thing to grasp – why do I need to re-launch and potentially lose data and context?

 It seems certain built-in iOS apps such as the calculator and camera get some leeway from the internal scheduler.
 This probably also explains why battery life is seemingly pretty great.

-During the past 7 days I haven’t had a chance to charge the phone full once.
-I might need to purchase a wireless charging pad, or a better charger.
+During the past 7 days, I haven’t had a chance to charge the phone fully once.
+I might need to purchase a wireless charging pad or a better charger.
 One would hope that with a flagship device such as the XS Max, Apple would provide a real charger out of the box.

 I need to plug in my phone now.